 - 8.1 Medway has four cemeteries, which are run and maintained by Medway Council.
 The locations of these are shown in Figure 8.1.
 There are also 12 Church Yards open to burials, which are not owned by Medway Council, and the locations are also shown in Figure 8.1. - 8.2 According to the Local Plan 2003 there was a need for further provision of land for cemetery use in the Gillingham area.
-This is still the case and a site has been reserved at the rear of the existing cemetery in Gillingham. - 8.3 Medway Crematorium has served the people of Medway and the surrounding areas since 1959.
+This is still the case and a site has been reserved at the rear of the existing cemetery in Gillingham. - 8.3 Medway Crematorium at Bluebell Hill in Tonbridge & Malling has served the people of Medway and the surrounding areas since 1959.
 The Crematorium covers 14 acres and is a mix of woodland, shrub beds, formal planting and grass beneath large and stately trees.

-Figure 8.1: Locations of Open Church Yards, Cemeteries and the Crematorium interest or because they live nearby.
-Centres provide a meeting place for local interest clubs.
+Figure 8.1: Locations of Open Church Yards, Cemeteries and the Crematorium